-The Joint Commission (an accrediting body formerly called JCAHO) has adopted patient safety goals for 2018.
+The Joint Commission (an accrediting body formerly called JCAHO) has adopted national patient safety goals for 2022.
 Goals apply to Ambulatory Care and Office-Based Surgery, Behavioral Health Care, Hospitals (including Critical Access Hospitals), Home Care, Laboratories, and Nursing Care Centers (Long Term Care).
-The simplified versions are quick for consumers to read and understand
+The simplified versions are quick for consumers to read and understand.

-AHRQ, the Agency for Healthcare Research and Quality, is one of 11 principal operating divisions within the Department of Health and Human Services.
+AHRQ, the Agency for Healthcare Research and Quality, is one of 12 agencies within the Department of Health and Human Services.
 It is the lead Federal agency charged with improving the safety and quality of America’s health care system.
 Its mission is to make health care safer, higher quality, more accessible, equitable, and affordable.
 It also works to help people understand that evidence and put it into practice.
-FY17 budget was $416 million, down 3% from the prior year
+FY22 budget is $455 million.

 Just how good is US healthcare?
 Compare the United States with Canada, Australia, France, Germany, Netherlands, New Zealand, Sweden, UK and many other countries on longevity, key healthcare performance measures, and non-medical determinants such as smoking and obesity.
-Interactive database shows relative actual scores from OECD’s international 2015-2016 results.
-A few ready-made reports are available.
-However, in general, the database is complex due to its detail.
+2021 interactive database shows relative actual scores from OECD’s international 2019 and 2020 results.
+Older results are also shown.
+In general, the database is complex due to its detail.
 Many people will have difficulty finding the higher level comparisons they wish.
 Trends in health expenditures as a percent of GDP are shown.
 The US outranks all at 16.8% share of GDP.
 An interesting comparison is that the US topped all other countries with 42.8% measured obesity in the total population in 2019, compared to the next countries of Mexico and Chile at 34-36% (2016-2018 data).
 Find obesity under Non-Medical Determinants of Health.
 Countries like Japan and Korea came in at a 5-6% range.
 Updated November 2021.

 Find a list of Quality Improvement and Innovation Organizations – QIOs.
 The mission of the QIO program is to improve the effectiveness, efficiency, economy, and quality of services delivered to Medicare beneficiaries.
 It has been modified to incorporate Quality Innovation Networks and complaints on behalf of patients and beneficiaries.
-Find a Quality Improvement Organization here, organized by region and area
+Find a Quality Improvement Organization here, searchable by state.
+Updated 2022.